-This guide will demonstrate the basic use of the API Project and how one can interact with it through the Python programming langauge.
+This guide will demonstrate the basic use of the API Projects available in Studio.

 This can be utilized to integrate your own finished embedded devices into Atmosphere IoT without having to use the generated firmware from Atmosphere IoT Studio.
 You could also use this to create your own Edge Gateway to Atmosphere IoT solution.
 For example having a gateway read data from fleet of BLE devices to then register and forward data to Atmosphere IoT.

 If you wish to read the entire API that is available for Atmosphere IoT look here Atmosphere IoT Platform API v2

 Prerequisite: You should already have an Atmosphere account.

 Step 1 of 4: Create a New API Project in Atmosphere IoT Studio